Dogs

 Hygiene Solutions

 One of the first things you’ll notice is the discharge.
 To manage this, many owners use dog nappies or heat pants.
-These help keep your home clean and reduce how often you need to wash bedding or mop the floor.
+These help keep your home clean and reduce the frequency of washing bedding or mopping the floor.

-Make sure she has a clean, cosy space to rest—like a soft bed in a quiet room where she can relax.
-If you live in a flat or smaller space, washable blankets or puppy pads can really help during this time.
+Make sure she has a clean, cosy space to rest, like a soft bed in a quiet room where she can relax.
+If you live in a flat or smaller space, washable blankets or puppy pads can be particularly helpful during this time.

 Avoiding male dogs

-It’s very important to keep your dog away from male dogs while she’s in heat—even if they’re just neighbourhood pets or playmates.
-Pheromones in this stage can attract male dogs from far away, and they can become very determined.
+It’s very important to keep your dog away from male dogs while she’s in heat, even if they’re just neighbourhood pets or playmates.
+Pheromones in this stage can attract male dogs from a great distance, and they can become very determined.

 Keeping her calm and comfortable